Mostly Sunny with a High Near 82

 Today

-Scattered showers and thunderstorms, mainly between 3pm and 4pm.
-Some of the storms could produce gusty winds and heavy rain.
+Isolated showers between 2pm and 3pm.
 Mostly sunny, with a high near 82.
-Light and variable wind becoming southwest 9 to 14 mph in the morning.
-Winds could gust as high as 21 mph.
-Chance of precipitation is 40%.
+Breezy, with a west southwest wind 5 to 10 mph increasing to 17 to 22 mph in the afternoon.
+Winds could gust as high as 32 mph.
+Chance of precipitation is 20%.

 Tonight

-Mostly clear, with a low around 46.
-Breezy, with a west wind 13 to 18 mph decreasing to 5 to 10 mph after midnight.
-Winds could gust as high as 24 mph.
+Clear, with a low around 48.
+Breezy, with a west southwest wind 17 to 22 mph decreasing to 7 to 12 mph after midnight.
+Winds could gust as high as 33 mph.

 Monday